EnesGokceDS/Amazon_Reviews_NLP_Capstone_Project/README.md

 This order also represents the order of my studies.
 In order to understand the codes used in the study fully, given order needs to be followed.

 In the **NLP_Capstone_Project** report, you will see the steps and findings of all these studies in APA format.
-Report doesn't include every visual that are available in the collab files.
-I only included the relevant visuals in the report.
+Report doesn't include every visuals that are available in the colab files.
+I only included only the relevant visuals in the report.
+However, there are still additinal interesting visuals in these colab notebooks!

 For checking innitial findings of EDA and data visulization, you can read Milestone report.
 **Milestone report** includes: